ClaudioMartino/IIIF-Downloader/README.md

 [^1]: See the [Appendix](https://github.com/ClaudioMartino/IIIF-Downloader/blob/main/docs/Appendix.md) for more information about the discovery of the image sources.
 [^2]: The host can define two widths for each image: one in the manifest and one in the [Image Information](https://iiif.io/api/image/2.0/#image-information-request-uri-syntax) file.
 The script takes the biggest of the two.
+[^3]: See [the analysis](https://github.com/ClaudioMartino/IIIF-Downloader/blob/main/docs/Threading.md) for more information about the effects of threading.